State Street Scribe

 How to Mix Oil and Water

 On December 5, six months after Alice’s passing, a telegram reportedly arrived in Santa Barbara, addressed to Alice Leonarduzzi.
 In Italian it read “Happy Saint Barbara’s Day.
 Thinking of you always.”
-Obliged by law to locate any potential claimants on the estate, Mr. Leonarduzzi was tracked down by an attorney, and after a brief tussle with Alice’s estate accepted a $5M settlement.
+Obliged by law to locate any potential claimants on the estate, an attorney working on behalf of Ms. Park’s posthumous interests tracked down Mr. Leonarduzzi.
+After a brief tussle with Alice’s estate, her Italian common-law husband accepted a $5M settlement.
 By then, the horticultural park that could not bear Alice’s name in her lifetime had been given the honorific it bears today; the Alice Keck Park Memorial Garden.